Teradata/dlispy/README.md

     `python -m dlispy.core --input=<path to single dlis file or a folder> --output=<output path> --eflronly=<if True only dump EFPRs, otherwise dump everything>`

 ### Output
-When uses this parser to parse some dlis file and generate output, in the specified output directory, you can expect one folder for each logical file from original dlis file.
+When this parser is used to parse some dlis file and generate output, in the specified output directory, you can expect one folder for each logical file from original dlis file.
 In each logical file folder, following parts are included:
 -   A directory named `UnformattedDataLogicalRecords` which includes all the Unformatted Data Logical Records.
 For each records, there are two part, the binary data file and a json file describes its `CONSUMER-NAME` and `DESCRIPTION`
 -   A json file which represents all the EFLRs in the logical file
 -   A set of CSV files, each represents all the FData for one frame.
 Note: the value for a channel could be a single integer, a list of integer of float, or a multiple dimension volume.